Welcome to today's edition of the Rush 24-7 podcast.

 When did we go to the entitlement mentality?

-And I think a a clear, a clear uh line of demarcation would be something called the New Deal, when Frank Franklin Roosevelt packed the Supreme Court, you know, the the switch in time that save nine in order to get the New Deal legislation that guaranteed all of these things uh for us.
+And I think a clear line of demarcation would be something called the New Deal, when Franklin Roosevelt packed the Supreme Court, you know, the switch in time that saved nine in order to get the New Deal legislation that guaranteed all of these things for us.

 We think we should never have a credit crisis.

-We think we should never have a a a housing price decline.
+We think we should never have a housing price decline.

 We think things should always be good.